AJGreaves/portrait-artist/testing.md

 3. Gallery:
     1. Hover over each gallery thumbnail and confirm the hover animation works as expected.
-    2. Check code to confirm that each gallery thumbnail has a descriptive alt attribute. _titles were deliberately *not* added here because they ruin the clean look of the gallery page.
-Because of the alt attribute the page is still navagable for visually impared users_
+    2. Check code to confirm that each gallery thumbnail has a descriptive alt attribute. _Titles were deliberately *not* added here because they ruin the clean look of the gallery page.
+Because of the alt attribute the page is still navigable for visually impaired users_
     3. Click on each gallery thumbnail and confirm that the Fancybox gallery modal activates.
     4. In the gallery modal test click forwards and backwards, play and pause functions and confirm they all work as expected.
     5. Reduce and expand width of window to verify that each row of gallery images behave and centre the way expected, and that the grid of images looks good on all device widths.